jakob-bagterp/colorist-for-python/docs/ansi-escape-codes/rgb-colors.md

 ---
-title: RGB Colors in ANSI Escape Codes
+title: How to Use RGB Colors in ANSI Escape Codes
 description: Learn how to use 24-bit RGB colors in terminal output using Python and ANSI escape codes.
 Includes code examples.
 tags:
     - Documentation